karamble/braibot/docs/wiki/n8n-Integration.md

    - AI RAG workflow with access to a Supabase vector database

 3. **CoinMarketCap Integration**
-   - Crypto price and market data
+   - Crypto price and market data, using generic->header auth->X-CMC_PRO_API_KEY->yourAPIkey
    - DEX scanning capabilities
    - AI-powered market analysis
    - Sizes: 12KB - 31KB

 3. **Specialized Agents**
-   - Technical Analysis Agent
+   - Technical Analysis Agent, using chart-img.com api for chart snapshots
-   - Content Creator Agent
+   - Content Creator Agent, using web search and LLM model for summarizing
-   - Gmail Email Agent (disconnected, only for private use)
+   - Gmail Email Agent (disconnected by default, only for private use), uses oauth2 auth from google console
-   - Google Calendar Agent (disconnected, only for private use)
+   - Google Calendar Agent (disconnected by default, only for private use), uses oauth2 auth from google console
-   - Nextcloud Agent (disconnected, only for private use)
+   - Nextcloud Agent (disconnected by default, only for private use), api key from your nextcloud instance, where Web DAV URL is https://yourNextcloud/remote.php/webdav/
-   - SearXNG Agent gives the AI Agent web search capabilities
+   - SearXNG Agent gives the AI Agent web search capabilities, when using the local ai package the API URL is listening on http://searxng:8080

 ### Importing Workflows

 1. **Access n8n Interface**
    - Open your n8n instance
    - Navigate to Workflows
-   - Click "Import from File"

-3. **Import via UI**
-   - Click "Import from File"
+   - Click "Create Workflow"
-   - Select the workflow JSON file
+   - Copy-Paste the workflow json content into the dashboard, hit save
-   - Click "Import"
-   - Do this for all provided workflow files
+   - Repeat steps for all workflows json files you want to make available to the AI Agent

 ### Configuring Credentials

 Each workflow requires specific credentials to function.
 You can click on the nodes to add required credentials and store it in n8n's private credential store.

-### Workflow Setup

-1. **Main Workflow (Decred Assistant)**
-   - Import `Decred Assistant BRaiBot.json`
-   - Configure webhook trigger
-   - Set up API credentials for the authentication between braibot and n8n
-   - Activate the workflow to listen as production environment
-   - Use the provided webhook URL in your braibot configuration file
-   - Test with sample queries

-2. **Market Data Workflows**
-   - Import CoinMarketCap workflows
-   - Configure API keys
-   - Test market queries

-3. **Specialized Agents**
-   - Import required agent workflows
-   - Configure service credentials
-   - Set up webhook connections
-   - Test agent functionality

 ## Security